dkarthe/webjeda-blog/_posts/2016-02-03-lazy-loading-large-css-to-speed-up-website.md

 ## Inline critical CSS

 I struggled hard to tackle this.
 And after a while I realized that I can define the width of my content with inline-css even before the adsense code loads!
 Thus avoiding it to overflow.
-You can inline any style that you think is reqired in the beginning.
+You can inline any style that you think is required in the beginning.

 {% highlight html %}
   <div id="container" style="max-width:730px;padding: 0 1.5rem;margin: 0 auto;">